 Better yet, have you created space for your loved ones to share with you their financial goals as well?

-Our goal-setting visualization is not just a free tool we offer to clients.
-It’s a crucial exercise to expedite your dream life with your loved ones.
+Our goal-setting visualization is a crucial exercise to expedite your dream life with your loved ones.

 When I work with couples I recommend doing the visualization separately and then coming back together to talk about their goals as a unit.
 You’ll find that a lot of the goals overlap, but some are more personal.